 Fact: Open access can be described as a sub-category or practice of open science.
 Open access focuses on the free and unhindered access to information like scientific publications or research data.
 For a detailed discussion of open science and open access, see section Appendix.
-Open access was one of the first practice that came up in the context of the journals crisis in the late 90ies where many public libraries could no longer pay the rising charges for journals subscription.
-In 2002 the Budapester declaration and in 2003 the Berliner declaration was signed by major science organisations and universities.
+Open access was one of the first practices that came up in the context of the journals crisis in the late 90ies where many public libraries could no longer pay the rising charges for journals subscription.
+In 2002 the Budapest declaration (BOAI 2015) and in 2003 the Berlin declaration (MPG 2021) were signed by major science organisations and universities.
 Furthermore, open access was the first practice of open science the European Commission included in their program.
 Yet, it is very important not reducing open science just to open access.